luanperosa/magento-academia-truck/README.md

-# magento-academia-truck - Projeto Final
+# Magento-academia-truck - Final Project - Academia Webjump

 ## The purpose of this project is to demonstrate the basic understanding of creating and customizing a Magento theme.
 For these tasks we will use a layout found in the avocode, to find it look for the REACT project.
 So that the project is not too extensive, we will only use the Guia-Styles and 00-Home-Scania files.